BestTimesToVisit.com Logo

 packing

-Pack light, breathable clothing and an umbrella or light rain jacket, as Singapore is hot and humid year-round with frequent, short downpours.
-You'll also want comfortable walking shoes, as you'll be doing a lot of exploring on foot.
+Pack light, breathable clothing and an umbrella or light rain jacket, as Singapore is hot and humid year-round with frequent, sudden downpours.
+You'll also want comfortable walking shoes, as you'll likely be doing a lot of exploring on foot.

 safety